Beppu Zen Retreat and GyaTeiJi Temple: Your all-Inclusive Zen temple homestay experience!

 - self-directed activities on your own or with other guests.

-19:00 DINNER and clean up - your help is appreciated (see WEEKEND variation explained below.)
+• MONDAY ONLY 17:30 Prepare Dinner Together, Eat Dinner, Clean Up. - your help is appreciated (see WEEKEND variation explained below.)

 21:00 Quiet Time

+Low lights and quiet activities please.
 Others may be sleeping.
 You are welcome to make use of any shared areas of the house such as the kitchen, for reading or internet time.

 ••TEA CEREMONY, is held once a week on a day best suited to interested guests. (¥3000 minimum donation)